clindh/izzum-statemachine/README.md

 Bitcoin donations are more than welcome on *[1zzumvx7zVHv3AdWXQ1XUuNKyQonx7uHM](https://blockchain.info/address/1zzumvx7zVHv3AdWXQ1XUuNKyQonx7uHM)*.

 ###upgrade path to 4.y.z release for php 7 from 3.y.z
-- upgrade definitions in database/yml/xml/json configuration that use False or True Rule or Null Command: use 'FalseRule', 'TrueRule', 'NullCommand'
+- upgrade definitions in database/yml/xml/json configuration that use False Rule, True Rule or Null Command: use 'FalseRule', 'TrueRule', 'NullCommand'
+- upgrade references in code that use False Rule, True Rule or Null Command: use 'FalseRule', 'TrueRule', 'NullCommand'

 ### Example walkthrough
 The following code examples will guide you through using the statemachine and will familiarize you with the different ways to interact with the statemachine.